McGraw Hill profit surges on higher bond issuances

 The company sold its TV stations in 2011 and its textbook business this year.

-McGraw-Hill shares, which have gained over 12 percent since the company reported first-quarter results, were up 2.6 percent at $61.03 on Thursday on the New York Stock Exchange.
+McGraw-Hill shares, which have gained over 12 percent since the company reported first-quarter results, closed at $59.48 on Wednesday on the New York Stock Exchange.

 (Reporting by Tanya Agrawal and Varun Aggarwal in Bangalore; Editing by Saumyadeb Chakrabarty)